rashidsarkar/train-server/README.md

 Feel free to copy these URLs and request bodies directly to test the API endpoints.
 ```

-This `README.md` provides all the necessary information for someone to test your API by copying the URLs and request bodies directly.
+With this setup, your teacher can easily click on the URLs to test the endpoints and copy the request bodies for their use.